opengisch/qgis-plugin-ci/README.md

   - sed -i 's#git@github.com:#https://github.com/#' .gitmodules
   - git submodule update --init --recursive
 ````

+When packaging the plugin, it's possible to not update the submodule using CLI options.

 ### Using Transifex to translate your plugin
 ```yaml